Antz: Plot

-Meanwhile, Mandible gathers the soldiers on the surface and gloats he has created a new colony, where only the strong survive.
-When the worker ants break through the surface, Cutter betrays Mandible and rescues the worker ants "for the good of the colony".
-Enraged, Mandible attempts to tackle Cutter, but Z intervenes and takes the blow.
-He and Mandible fall back into the flooded tunnel, with Mandible striking a root and dying on impact.
-Z is nearly drowned, but is rescued by Cutter and resuscitated by Bala.
+Bala goes to save the Queen while Z attempts to stop work on the tunnel in time, but it begins to flood.
+Z and Bala unify the queen and workers into building a ladder towards the surface as the water rises.
+Meanwhile, Mandible gathers the soldiers on the surface and gloats about creating a new, stronger colony.
+When the worker ants break through the surface, Cutter betrays Mandible and helps them.
+An enraged Mandible tries to attack Cutter, but Z intervenes and he and Mandible fall into the flooded tunnel.
+Mandible dies striking a root and Z nearly drowns, but is rescued by Cutter and resuscitated by Bala.
 Z is praised for his heroism, and he and Bala become a couple.
-Together, they rebuild the colony, and Z narrates that he is finally content with his place in the world.
-The camera then zooms out to show the anthill in Central Park in New York City.
+With Mandible gone for good, the colony is finally free with no rules and Z is finally content with his place in the world.
+The camera then zooms out to show the anthill is in Central Park in New York City.